dineshgowda24/blog/content/posts/exploring-the-enigma-of-database-vacuuming/index.md

 #### Heap Scan

 The first phase is the heap scan.
 In this phase, the visibility map is checked.
-The idea of visibility map is to keep track of all the pages that does not have any dead tuples.
+The idea of a visibility map is to keep track of all the pages that do not have any dead tuples.
 So only the pages that are not on the visibility map will be scanned.
 The IDs of the dead tuples are added to a special array called `tids`, which is used in the next phase.

 #### Index Vacuuming

-In this phase, all the indexes on the table being vacuumed are scanned.
-It identifies the index entries that point to the IDs in the `tids` array.
-These index entries are removed from pages.
+This phase scans all the indexes on the table being vacuumed.
+It identifies the index entries that point to the IDs in the `tids` array and removes them from pages.
 This phase does not leave any index references to the actual dead tuples, but the dead tuples are still present in the heap.

 #### Heap Vacuuming